Evolving Multi-Channel Confidence-Aware Activation Functions for Missing Data with Channel Propagation: Method

 \subsubsection{Fitness function.}

 The overall fitness of a tree $T$ is defined as

 where $D(T)\in\{0,1,2,3\}$ counts the number of distinct input channels ($\tilde{x}$, $m$, $c$) referenced by the tree, $N(T)$ is the number of nodes, and $H(T)$ is the tree depth.
-Trees of depth $H=1$ are assigned zero fitness to eliminate trivial identity-like activations.
+Trees of depth $H=1$ are assigned zero fitness because they correspond only to terminal nodes, and excluding them avoids spending expensive fitness evaluations on trivial candidates that fall outside the intended search space.
+The coefficient $\lambda_d$ mildly encourages use of the reliability channels, while $\lambda_s$ and $\lambda_h$ penalize size and depth respectively to control code bloat, since trees with equal node counts can differ significantly in nesting depth.
+In all experiments, these coefficients are fixed to $(\lambda_d, \lambda_s, \lambda_h) = (0.01, 0.0001, 0.0002)$.